box/box-ios-preview-sdk/docs/usage/getting-started.md

 $ carthage update --platform iOS
 ```

-__Step 3__: Drag the built framework from Carthage/Build/iOS into your project.
+__Step 3__: The framework in the Carthage/Build/iOS folder is already referenced in the BoxPreviewSDKSampleApp Xcode project.

 For more detailed instructions, please see the [official documentation for Carthage](https://github.com/Carthage/Carthage#if-youre-building-for-ios-tvos-or-watchos).